 B) Good Warehousing Practices:

-All the stocks must be kept a minimum 18 inches away from the wall so that the inspection process is easy to perform and pest will not get into contact easily.
+All stocks must be kept at least 18 inches away from the wall to facilitate easy inspection and prevent pests from coming into contact.
 It is always recommended to have plastic pallets in the manufacturing area.
-In wooden pallets are used then pallets must be regularly cleaned and treated for pest activity regularly.
-Also, unused pallets must not be kept in open areas as this may carry the pests from outside to inside.
+If wooden pallets are used, they must be regularly cleaned and treated to prevent pest activity.
+Additionally, unused pallets should not be stored in open areas, as this can allow pests from outside to enter the building.

 C) Good Housekeeping Practices: